PalisadoesFoundation/talawa-api/INSTALLATION.md

             $env:GOOGLE_APPLICATION_CREDENTIALS="C:\PATH\TO\JSON\FILE\filename.json"

 1. Install the [Firebase CLI](https://firebase.google.com/docs/cli#install_the_firebase_cli).
-1. Save the origintal copy the `lib/firebase_options.dart` file as it will be modified.
+1. Save the original copy the `lib/firebase_options.dart` file as it will be modified.
 1. Run the following commands in the project directory of talawa mobile app:

         firebase login